-The markup for all Ontario Drug Benefit (ODB) high-cost claims (total drug cost equal to or greater than $1,000) is 6%.
-For claims where the total drug cost is less than $1,000, an 8% markup on the drug benefit price of the product dispensed is divided between pharmacies and wholesalers.
+The pharmacy markup for all Ontario Drug Benefit (ODB) high-cost claims (total drug cost equal to or greater than $1,000) is 6%.
+For claims where the total drug cost is less than $1,000, pharmacies receive an 8% markup on the drug benefit price of the product dispensed.

-A markup of up to 8% is paid for drugs on either the Maximum Allowable Price (MAP) list or the Manufacturer List Price (MLP) list.
+There is a pharmacy markup of up to 8% allowed for drugs on the Maximum Allowable Price (MAP) and Manufacturer’s List Price (MLP) lists.

 Prince Edward Island

 A maximum 6% markup is allowed for drugs on a Maximum Reimbursable Price (MRP) list.
-When no MRP exists, the allowed markup is 10% on the ingredient cost for brand-name drugs for which the prescription cost was $2,702 or less, to a maximum of $250.00 per prescription, and 9.25% on the ingredient cost for brand-name drugs for which the prescription cost was $2,703 or more.
+When no MRP exists, the allowed markup is 10% on the ingredient cost for brand-name drugs for which the prescription cost is $2,702 or less, to a maximum of $250 per prescription, and 9.25% on the ingredient cost for brand-name drugs for which the prescription cost is more than $2,702.

 Newfoundland and Labrador

-A maximum wholesale markup of 8.5% applies to the manufacturer’s list price for drug products listed in the Newfoundland and Labrador Prescription Drug Program (NLPDP) database.
+A maximum wholesale markup of 8.5% applies to the Manufacturer’s List Price (MLP) for drug products listed in the Newfoundland and Labrador Prescription Drug Program (NLPDP) database.
 A 9% Inventory Adjustment Allowance applies for drug products contained in the Newfoundland and Labrador Interchangeable Drug Products Formulary (NIDPF).

 Pharmacies are allowed a 30% markup on top of the Actual Acquisition Cost (AAC) of a drug product.
-In addition, if the AAC includes a wholesale upcharge, this can be included up to a maximum of 14%.
 As of July 2017, pharmacies are allowed a maximum markup of 5% on direct-acting antiviral (DAA) drugs for hepatitis C.